ansys/pymapdl/doc/source/examples/technology_showcase_examples/techdemo-1/ex_0-tecbrakesqueal.rst

    (:meth:`Mapdl.modopt() <ansys.mapdl.core.Mapdl.modopt>`).

 6. Expand the modes and postprocess the results (from the **Jobname.RSTP** file).
-   The following inputs show the solution steps involved with this method:
+   The following code shows the solution steps involved with this method.

-**First Static Solution**
+**First static solution:**

 .. code:: python